manumanfred/Dreams-AOSPA_based-translations/README.md

 Please do not add these into AOSPA sources.

 et_EE translations are by me.

-fi_FI trsnaltions for Settings are translated by jonttuv (on XDA-devs forum)
+fi_FI translations for Settings are translated by jonttuv (on XDA-devs forum)

 et_EE, fi_FI translations